 There are less visible ways to save too, though.
 If you use your cable, keep it, but look closely at what you’re paying for.
 If you have a package that includes channels you don’t watch, downgrade.
 The same goes for your phone bill: if you don’t use all the data you’re paying for, investigate other options.

 It’s most tempting to eat out when nothing in the fridge is calling your name.
 Buying groceries and cooking at home saves you money over eating out all the time, though.
 The best way to buy groceries efficiently and avoid impulse decisions to pick up carryout is to make a weekly meal plan.

 At the beginning of each week, decide what you’ll each for each meal.
 Shop for the ingredients for those meals only.
 You’ll throw away fewer wilted groceries and have motivation to eat in.

 You may go over your budget some months.
 That’s okay—surprise expenses do come up.
 But keep track of how often you go over your budget, and allow yourself to adjust your numbers as needed.
 Your first idea of a reasonable budget might not have been achievable, or you might have been giving yourself too much money to spend in a particular category.

 Focus on your goals.

-Having a goal makes it easier to follow a budget.
-Whenever you get the urge to spend money on something, picture yourself in your dream house (or whatever your goal may be).
-That extra latte might not look so tempting after all.
+If you have a clear financial goal in mind—such as saving for a down payment on a house—it makes budgeting easier.
+Whenever you get the urge to spend money on something, picture yourself in your future house (or on a beach vacation—whatever your goal is).
+Seeing another movie in the theater this month might not look so tempting after all.